Looking into opening a CIT Savings Builder account?

 How Do You Open A CIT Savings Builder Account?

-The application process for a CIT Savings Builder account is quick and convenient.
-It usually takes the average member 5-10 minutes to complete the application online.
-Here’s how:
+The application process for a CIT Savings Builder account usually takes the average member 5-10 minutes to complete the application online.
+In other words, it’s a fairly quick and simple process.

 That’s it!
 Once your account is active, you can log on any time 24/ 7 to deposit and withdraw funds or make changes.
 You can also set up automatic deposits into your account to effortlessly build your savings.